TeamStepping/Stepping.NET/docs/README.md

 `Job` is a distributed transaction unit, and `Step` is a specific task inside a job.

-A job contains some steps, and the TM will execute them in order.
+A job contains one or many steps, and the transaction manager will execute them in order.
 If step 1 fails, it will be retried until success, and then step 2 starts to execute.

 ## Examples

-The TM will eventually complete the added steps:
+The transaction manager will eventually complete the added steps:

 ```csharp
 var job = await distributedJobFactory.CreateJobAsync();